practicalli/clojure/reference/clojure-syntax/control-flow.md

   2 "I wish I was that young"
   3 "That was my previous value"
   4 "You sunk my battleship"
-  "I dont think you understood the question")
+  "I don't think you understood the question")

 => "You sunk my battleship"
 ```